RWTH-EBC/TEASER/README.md

 ### Dependencies

 TEASER is tested against Python versions 2.7, 3.4, 3.5 and 3.6.
-However Further
+Further
 using a Python distribution is recommended as they already contain (or easily support installation of) many Python packages (e.g. SciPy, NumPy, pip, PyQT, etc.) that are used in the TEASER code.
 Two examples of those distributions are: